Top 10 Pitfalls

 The hardwood floors, stained glass windows, and walk-in closet, are appealing features, but the insulation, wiring, and plumbing, are just as important when you’re evaluating a property.
 Ask your real estate professional to look into the age of the home’s systems and if there have been any upgrades.
 If extensive renovations have been done, your real estate professional can also help determine if the appropriate permits were issued.

 When you buy a home, you’re also buying a place in a community.
 Visit the neighbourhood at different times of the day to see if the surroundings fit your lifestyle.
 Is it too noisy, or not vibrant enough?
 The only way to find out is to spend some time exploring the area, talking to neighbours, and researching the locations of amenities; like grocery stores and banks.

 If you’re concerned about buying a home with a troubled past, a simple Internet search for the address can go a long way.
 This is also something you can ask the neighbours about.

 Verbal agreements aren’t a problem, until they’re a problem.
 Putting everything in writing forces both parties to be clear about their expectations and provides a record that can prevent disputes later on.

 10. Underestimating closing costs

 The price you pay for a home is just one of many costs associated with the purchase.
 Related costs, such as land transfer taxes, title insurance, and a home inspection, can really add up and take an unexpected chunk out of your budget.
-There are also the final touches; like a fresh coat of paint, some window coverings, or a new appliance, that you may want to do to make your new place feel like 'home'.
+There are also the final touches; like a fresh coat of paint, some window coverings, or a new appliance, that you might consider to make your new place feel like 'home'.

-While these tips will certainly help, the most important advice is to work with a registered real estate professional.
-Registered brokers and salespersons provide a great deal of knowledge and expertise about the buying and selling process, and will help you avoid these hazards.
+While tips certainly help, the most vital advice is to work with a registered real estate professional.
+These Brokers and Salespersons provide a great deal of knowledge and expertise about the buying and selling process, and will help you avoid these hazards.